MicrosoftDocs/azure-devops-docs/docs/pipelines/yaml-schema.md

 ## Pool

-`pool` specifies which [pool](agents/pools-queues.md) to use for a job of the pipeline.
+The `pool` keyword specifies which [pool](agents/pools-queues.md) to use for a job of the pipeline.
 It also holds information about the job's strategy for running.

 # [Schema](#tab/schema)